Panelists from U.S. to Nigeria speak at ‘Girls on Fire!’ event

 “Environmental justice goes hand in hand with justice towards our women and children, our families, our communities,” she said.
 “It’s the exploitation of our women and children happening alongside the exploitation of our Earth.”

-Other panelists included Alaura Carter, who’s a program manager with The Climate Reality Project, a nonprofit organization involved in education and advocacy related to climate change.
+Other panelists included Alaura Carter, who’s a program manager with The Climate Reality Project, a nonprofit involved in education and advocacy related to climate change.
 It serves as a resource for communities throughout the U.S.

 “I’ve been able to meet many women who have wonderful ideas, wonderful things to say, and just need someone to really put something behind their voice and uplift them,” Carter said.